 This is the online portal for students to enter their subjects for Year 9.
-Students will complete this at the Subject Selection Interviews which are taking place on August 7 and 8.
+Students will complete this at the Subject Selection Interviews which take place in Term 3.

 Important Contacts

 To learn more about the Year 9 curriculum and learning pathways offered at Thomas Carr College, please refer to the below contacts.